 I started focusing on money instead of creating from my soul.
 My community grew more as I attempted ambitious projects that looked promising.
 But many of these projects never launched because slowly, the magic drained out of everything I did.
 The maker drug had stopped getting me high so I used more than ever, staying awake working until 3 or 4 in the morning every day, dreading falling asleep because I knew that when I woke up, it would be with a pounding heart, a ceaseless feeling that I was never creating enough, worried sick that I would never live a life to my full potential.

-Around this time, I met my then-boyfriend, a man who knew how to take breaks and relax.
+Around this time, I met my former boyfriend, a man who knew how to take breaks and relax.
 He saw that I was hurting myself by constantly producing even when the joy in doing so had long disappeared, and that if I kept this up, I would not just eat a bit of the Earth but consume the whole damn planet until there was nothing solid left for me to stabilize myself on.